ashermancinelli/ashermancinelli.github.io/_posts/2021-10-24-Popular-Languages-1965.md

 ---
 layout: post
-title: Using the Most Popular Programming Languages of 1965
+title: Using the Most Popular Programming Languages of the '60s
-permalink: /pop-langs-1965
+permalink: /pop-langs-1960s
 ---

-We use the 6 most popular programming languages of 1965 to solve a leetcode problem!
+We use the 6 most popular programming languages of the 1960's to solve a leetcode problem!

-Most of these langauges have changed *so* much since 1965, so the way I'm using these languages won't be *exactly* the same as they were used back then.
+Most of these languages have changed a lot since the 1960s, so the way I'm using these languages won't be quite the same as they were used back then.
 For example, I couldn't find a way to compile and/or run an ALGOL50 program, so I'll have to use Algol68, a later standard of the language.
 Similarly, the first APLs were intended for use on a blackboard, and the first actual implementations were all proprietary.
-For the most part, I made some attempt to use an older version of each language to get a better feel for what it would be like to use the langauge back in the day - except for APL.
+For the most part, I made some attempt to use an older version of each language to get a better feel for what it would be like to use the language back in the day - except for APL.

-I'll stick to using the APL derivative BQN since I'm not as interested in learning a new version of APL.
+I'll stick to using the APL derivative BQN since I'm not interested in learning a new version of APL.
 I'll be looking at the languages in ascending order based on their popularity in 1965.

-Along with my solution for each language, I'll give a little bit of history.
+Along with my solution for each language, I'll give a little bit of history and a quote from Edsger Dijkstra (whether I agree with it or not :smile:).

 <a target="_blank" href="https://github.com/ashermancinelli/algorithm-testbed">All these solutions and the build system needed to compile the examples can be found in this repository.</a>

 ## Problem

-[
-Find the peak element.
-Element that is greater than both neighbors.
+[Find the element that is greater than both neighbors, aka the peak element.
 ](https://leetcode.com/problems/find-peak-element/)

 #### Example 1: